jeffrockson/mediawiki-scribunto-emulator/README.md

 .cursorignore does not have the token file
 .gitignore does not have LocalSettings or token file

-be sure to have launch.json env set both MW_PATH_ROOT and LUA_LIB_PATH_ROOT that identify your local paths.
+Be sure to have launch.json env set all three MW_PATH and LUA_LIB_PATH and MODULE_PATH that identify your local paths.

-For using the API, you need to store your token in plain text in csrftoken.txt You can find your token by: http://localhost:4000/api.php?action=query&meta=tokens&type=csrf&format=json
+Note for later if I ever get to using the API, you need to store your token in plain text in csrftoken.txt You can find your token by: http://localhost:4000/api.php?action=query&meta=tokens&type=csrf&format=json

 In your LocalSettings.php, make sure you add this so template saves in VSCode can be automatically pushed to the local database for testing: